-In some plants and in nematodes, studies have suggested a higher satellite content in species with holocentric chromosomes (Heckmann et al. 2013; Subirana and Messeguer 2013).
+In some plants and nematodes, studies have suggested a higher satellite content in species with holocentric chromosomes (Heckmann et al. 2013; Subirana and Messeguer 2013).
 However, the most taxonomically broad analysis of satellite content comparing holocentric and monocentric species supports lower satellite content in holocentric species

 (Melters et al. 2013).
 These studies have focused on all satellite content and the results are largely driven by mini- or macrosatellites.
 Our results suggest that within insects there is no significant difference in microsatellite content when comparing holocentric and monocentric species.
 This suggests that microsatellites do not play a central role in defining centromeric regions and that the selective forces constraining microsatellite expansion may be similar regardless of the centromere type.

 Based on the similarity in microsatellite content that we observe among holocentric and monocentric lineages, we hypothesized that they would also demonstrate similar rates of evolution.
 However, when we fit a Brownian motion model of evolution to microsatellite content, we infer consistently higher rates in monocentric species than in holocentric species.
 Examining the total microsatellite content of all species in our study we can see that the monocentric orders Hymenoptera and Diptera both exhibit a range of microsatellite content that exceeds all holocentric orders combined (Figure 2B).
 We suggest that these orders likely drive much of the signal for higher rates of microsatellite evolution in monocentric species.
-However, not all monocentric clades exhibit high rates of microsatellite evolution; Coleoptera actually exhibit the lowest rate of microsatellite evolution of any order that we studied (Figure 2A).
+However, not all monocentric clades exhibit high rates of microsatellite evolution; Coleoptera actually exhibits the lowest rate of microsatellite evolution of any order that we studied (Figure 2A).
 This highlights one of the dangers of comparative approaches that test for differences in rates of continuous trait evolution in two states of a discrete trait—a small portion of a phylogeny may contain such a strong signal that any binary trait mapped onto that portion of the phylogeny will be positively correlated with high rates.
 This is similar to the source of inflated rates of false positives that have recently caused upheaval in attempts to detect differential diversification under BiSSE models (Rabosky and Goldberg 2015).

 Chromosome number: Based on detailed analyses of Diptera genomes, microsatellites appear to be rare in heterochromatic portions of the genome (Lowenhaupt et al. 1989; Bachtrog et al. 1999).
 However, heterochromatic regions are generally enriched for a variety of repetitive sequences (Yunis and Yasmineh 1971; Charlesworth et al. 1994).
 Centromeric and telomeric regions are both normally heterochromatic and the number of these structural regions will scale with the number of chromosomes a genome contains.
 We might also expect chromosome number to correlate with rate of evolution where more recombination occurs in species with many chromosomes.
-With each recombination event there is an opportunity for misalignment of repeat units which would lead to a longer or shorter locus in the resulting gametes.
+With each recombination event, there is an opportunity for misalignment of repeat units which would lead to a longer or shorter locus in the resulting gametes.
 In our analysis, we find no significant correlation between chromosome number and either microsatellite content or microsatellite rate of evolution.
-We interpret this as evidence that these regions are not a “hot spot” for microsatellite accumulation in most insect species, and that changes in microsatellite length due to recombination errors is rare.
+We interpret this as evidence that these regions are not a “hot spot” for microsatellite accumulation in most insect species, and that changes in microsatellite length due to recombination errors are rare.
 However, we note that centromeric and telomeric regions are difficult to assemble regions of the genome and may become more difficult to assemble as the number of chromosomes increases.
 As such, the use of whole genome assemblies rather than raw reads may reduce our ability to detect a concentration of microsatellites in these regions.